jeffmcfadden/oak/README.md

 * :white_check_mark: Uploading a file to the specified Media Endpoint
 * :white_check_mark: Creating a post with a file by sending the request as `multipart/form-data` to the Micropub endpoint
 * :white_check_mark: Creating a post with a photo referenced by URL
-* :x: Creating a post with a photo referenced by URL that includes image alt text
+* :white_check_mark: Creating a post with a photo referenced by URL that includes image alt text
 * :white_check_mark: Creating a post where the request contains properties the server does not recognize
 * :white_check_mark: Returning `HTTP 201 Created` and a `Location` header when creating a post
 * :x: Returning `HTTP 202 Created` and a `Location` header when creating a post